What is Tatsoi?

-Tatsoi grows best in moderate climates, most common between late March and early June, as well as from mid-August until late September.
-It can be grown to harvestable size in 45-50 days, and can withstand temperatures down to -10C (15F).
-Tatsoi can be harvested even from under the snow.
-Like many mustard greens, Tatsoi is most commonly harvested by hand to protect the delicate nature of the vegetable, ensuring little to no damage is done to the vegetable.
+Similary to many mustard greens, Tatsoi is most commonly harvested by hand to protect the delicate nature of the vegetable, ensuring little to no damage is done to the vegetable.

-Also known as Spinach mustard, spoon mustard, or rosette bok choy.
+Also known as Tatsoi, Spinach mustard, spoon mustard, or rosette bok choy.

-Tatsoi and Mixed Greens Salad -Wash and chop tatsoi, spinach, and arugula.
-Toast available nuts-walnuts, almonds, cashews, or other.
+How to make Tat Soi and Mixed Greens Salad - first wash and chop the leaves.
+Next toast available nuts-walnuts, almonds, cashews, or other.
 Top salad with toasted nuts and available fresh berries such as cranberries, blueberries, and others.
-Drizzle with oil, lemon juice, or sesame.
+Finally, drizzle with oil, lemon juice, or sesame.